brianritchie1312/Topcat_Selenium/README.md

 ------------
 *NOTE - The exact version compatibilities still need to be tested/documented but using the latest stable version of each should be fine)*

-* Windows or Linux OS
+* Windows, Linux or OSX

 * Python 2.7 (Should also work with 3.0+ but not tested)